LucurisClassic/Speedrun-Tool/README.md

 # WoW-Livesplit
 Automatically split your runs when a boss dies.
+This script may be against EULA, but I doubt it.

 ### Requirements
   * Python